-The descriptions in this chapter are based partially on the references below and on the elicitation of new data collected by the authors.
+The descriptions in this chapter are based partially on the references below and on the elicitation of new data.
 The linguistic data illustrated as images and video clips have been checked through acceptability judgments and have been reproduced by Deaf native-signing consultants involved in the SIGN-HUB Project.